thepanlab/thepanlab.github.io/docs/people.md

   * [**Xuan Guo**](https://www.linkedin.com/in/xuan-guo-7b590886), Postdoc in the Pan lab (2015 ~ 2017), then Assistant Professor at the Department of Computer Sciences in the University of North Texas
   * [**Zhou Li**](https://scholar.google.com/citations?hl=en&user=-IOfp1gAAAAJ&view_op=list_works&sortby=pubdate), Ph.D. student and Postdoc in the Pan lab (2009~2018), then Senior Scientist at Pfizer Inc.
   * [**Li Zhang**](https://orcid.org/0000-0002-7862-6690), Postdoc in the Pan lab (2019 ~ 2020), then Assistant Professor at Xinxiang Medical University

+* [**Dongyu Wang**](https://github.com/dywang0323), Ph.D. in Microbiology, OU (2020 ~ 2024), then Postdoc at the Department of Biostatistics in Harvard T.H.
+Chan School of Public Health, now in the same position.
+Dissertation title: *Metabolic Dependencies Drive Species Interactions in the Microbial Communities.*

+* [**Adrien Badré**](https://github.com/adbadre), Ph.D. in Computer Science, OU (2018 ~ 2023), then Senior Data Scientist at Novartis Inc., now in the same position.
+Dissertation title: *Interpretable Deep Neural Networks for More Accurate Predictive Genomics and Genome-wide Association Studies.*

+* [**Paul M. Calle Contreras**](https://github.com/pcallec), Ph.D. in Computer Science, OU (2019 ~ 2025), then Postdoc at OU, now in the same position.
+Dissertation title: *Healthcare Innovations Empowered by Discriminative and Generative Artificial Intelligence.*